 - 50 minutes - flightseeing to the glacier

 - 20~30 minutes - ice exploration on the glacier

 - 50 minutes - flightseeing back to base

 - This tour meets at several locations.
 Fully detailed instructions are included on your finalized ticket vouchers.

 ADA Accessibility of Tour:

 - This tour is not wheelchair or limited mobility accessible.
-Guests must be able to climb 4 steps in and out of the bus and helicopter.
+Guests must be able to climb 4 steps in and out of the bus and airplane.
 We have staff who will assist in boarding the aircraft, but ultimately it is the guests' responsibility.
-There is no storage available for motorized scooter.
+There is no storage available for a motorized scooter.